mlflow/mlflow/docs/source/llms/openai/index.rst

 The combination of MLflow's experiment tracking and model management with OpenAI's cutting-edge NLP models unlocks new potential for AI applications.
 This MLflow flavor for OpenAI simplifies the process of:

 - **Developing** an application that leverages the power of OpenAI's models.
-By simplifying the process of keeping track of the highly iterative and creative process of prompt engineering, MLflow makes sure that you never lose track of a great idea.
+By simplifying the process of keeping track of the highly iterative and creative process of prompt engineering, `MLflow prompt engineering <../prompt-engineering/index.html>`_ makes sure that you never lose track of a great idea.
 - **Auditing and Reviewing** your most promising experiments.
-The MLflow tracking service means that you can easily share the results of your work and get peer review of your work.
+The `MLflow tracking service <../../tracking.html>`_ means that you can easily share the results of your work and get peer review of your work.
 - **Customizing** the interface to your application.
 Whether you want to allow creative control with exposing parameters such as `temperature` or to relax cost controls by exposing `max_tokens`, MLflow allows you to configure default values and restrict the ability to modify the parameters used for inference.
-- **Tagging and annotating** particular runs during the iterative prompt engineering phase to flag particularly promising ideas that you and others can revisit later for inspiration, further testing, or deployment.
+- **Tagging and annotating** particular runs with `tags <../../tracking/tracking-api.html#adding-tags-to-runs>`_ during the iterative prompt engineering phase to flag particularly promising ideas that you and others can revisit later for inspiration, further testing, or deployment.

 The Elephant in the Room: Prompt Engineering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^